MicrosoftDocs/win32/desktop-src/AD/registering-the-property-page-com-object-in-a-display-specifier.md

-A property sheet extension can implement more than one property page; one possible use of the "<optional data>" is to name the pages to display.
+A property sheet extension can implement more than one property page; one possible use of the "&lt;optional data&gt;" is to name the pages to display.
 This provides the flexibility of choosing to implement multiple COM objects, one for each page, or a single COM object to handle multiple pages.

 The following code example is an example value that can be used for the [**adminPropertyPages**](https://docs.microsoft.com/windows/desktop/ADSchema/a-adminpropertypages), [**shellPropertyPages**](https://docs.microsoft.com/windows/desktop/ADSchema/a-shellpropertypages), or [**adminMultiselectPropertyPages**](https://docs.microsoft.com/windows/desktop/ADSchema/a-adminmultiselectpropertypages) attributes.